thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 These three variants of the same example highlight several points.

-* The state is managed the same way in the three cases.
+* State is managed the same way in the three cases.
 * What differs is the interaction with peers.
   * The more salient difference is related to the messages.
   * However, the main difference is the concurrency model.